-Now let’s talk about my entry!
-Jack Sparrow is pretty simple to make and I personnally think it is adorable!
-My little man thinks he is a super scary pirate though so don’t ruin it for him… 🙂
+Jack Sparrow is pretty simple to make and I personally think it is adorable!
+My little man thinks he is a super scary pirate though so don’t ruin it for him.

-The pants came from goodwill and so did the boots.
+The pants came from Goodwill and so did the boots.
 I looked for over a month and finally found the perfect pair of boots!
 The key to a great budget Halloween costume is deciding waaaay in advance what your kids are going to be.
-That way you have time to look for budget options at goodwill, thrift stores, or garage sales.
-(Hint the Mogasa app will help you find garage sales in your area.)
+That way you have time to look for budget options at Goodwill, thrift stores, or garage sales.

 Budget total — $12.97!!
 Any Jack Sparrow costume I looked at that even came close to looking like this was over $50.